3027

 When considering an investment in Wix, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Wix's price to sales ratio based on the next 12 months is 3.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Wix's price-to-sales ratio based on the next 12 months is 4.2x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
+We can find things to like about Wix and there's no doubt it's a bit of a market darling, at least for some.
+But we are wondering whether there might be better opportunities elsewhere right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.